pcode-at/pcode-academy/react-beginner/readme.md

 Lifecycle methods are very important if you want develop great React applications.
 Please read this [documentation](https://reactjs.org/docs/react-component.html) before you want to use a specfific lifecycle method in your code.
 Here is a very neat [cheatsheet](https://devhints.io/react#lifecycle)!

 #### 13:30
 Always clear open connections in the componentWillUnmount lifecycle method or you will run into memory leak problems.
 Here is a short example [video](https://teamtreehouse.com/library/prevent-memory-leaks-with-componentwillunmount).
-If you read more about closing connections or XHR requests, then check out this [article](https://medium.freecodecamp.org/how-to-work-with-react-the-right-way-to-avoid-some-common-pitfalls-fc9eb5e34d9e).
+If you want to read more about closing connections or XHR requests, then check out this [article](https://medium.freecodecamp.org/how-to-work-with-react-the-right-way-to-avoid-some-common-pitfalls-fc9eb5e34d9e).

+### Video #19
+#### 04:05
+Wouldn't it be nice if you get a correct auto-completion for the params available here?
+In addition to that think of a person who is not familiar with the code.
+This person has to look into the code which params are available for the specific route.
+All these problems get solved with TypeScript!

+#### 07:00
+Again with the usage of TypeScript, you would notice this kind of bug without switching to the browser.
+You would see it directly in your code (VSCode) editor instead.

+#### 09:30
+JavaScript is a single-threaded programming language.
+Considering this it is very important that you understand the behaviour of asynchron code.
+I highly recommend reading this [article](https://blog.bitsrc.io/understanding-asynchronous-javascript-the-event-loop-74cd408419ff).
+Also check out this [article](https://medium.freecodecamp.org/avoiding-the-async-await-hell-c77a0fb71c4c).
+It points out the correct usage of async/await and how you can avoid common pitfalls.

 ## PCode Clean Code Adventure